Therapeutic radiographer

 Professional development

-As a newly qualified therapeutic radiographer you'll have an initial induction followed by a period of preceptorship.
-During this time you'll get to know the policies and procedures of the workplace and have the opportunity to reflect on your practice under the clinical supervision of a senior colleague.
+As a newly qualified therapeutic radiographer you'll have an initial induction, which is usually followed by a period of preceptorship.
+During this time, you'll get to know the policies and procedures of the workplace and reflect on your practice under the clinical supervision of a senior colleague.

-Once you've successfully completed preceptorship you must continue to keep up to date with the latest developments in cancer treatment and care and associated technological advancements.
-You'll continue to have regular clinical supervision throughout your career.
+Once you've successfully completed preceptorship you must continue to keep up to date with the latest developments in cancer treatment and care, and associated technological advancements.

-In order to remain registered with the HCPC, you must carry out CPD.
+Continuing professional development (CPD) is a requirement for remaining registered with the HCPC.
 The Society of Radiographers (SoR) provides CPD support for its members, including courses, seminars, conferences and events, as well as a range of networking opportunities.

-It's also possible to take a post-registration postgraduate qualification in areas such as advanced practice radiotherapy.
+It's also possible to take a post-registration postgraduate qualification in areas such as advanced practice radiotherapy or to do a PhD.
 You can also train to become an independent prescriber.

 Career prospects

-There are also opportunities to specialise in particular areas of treatment such as ionising or non-ionising radiation or to work with specific groups of patients, such as children.
+There are also opportunities to specialise in particular areas of treatment such as brachytherapy or with particular types of cancer such as breast, prostate, and head and neck.
+You can also work with specific groups of patients, such as children.

 As your career progresses, you may become an advanced and then consultant practitioner, taking on a higher level of clinical responsibility and management of patients.
 At consultant level you'll contribute to the planning of services and undertake education and research.

-You could move into a radiotherapy service management role, with responsibility for the strategic delivery and planning, along with the day-to-day operational management of radiotherapy services, or a general management post in the NHS.
+At the highest level, there are a small number of radiotherapy service management posts.
+You will have responsibility for the strategic delivery and planning, along with the day-to-day operational management, of radiotherapy services.
+You could also move into a general management post in the NHS.

 There are also opportunities to work in agencies or charities, looking at issues such as quality assurance or patient care, information and support services.
 It's also possible to move into a career in research or teaching.
-For more information, see the career development section of the Society of Radiographers website.
+For more information, see the Society of Radiographers.